memri/pod/README.md

 ## Database
 Pod uses SQLite database as its storage mechanism.

 When running Pod, a file named `pod.db` will be created.
+You can use `sqlite3 pod.db` to browse the database locally.
+For example, `.schema` will display the current database schema.

 Note that the current version of Pod **DOES NOT** use encryption.
 This part will be changed, and a manual import will be needed in the future.